 How Much Is My Standard Deduction?

-Individuals who are at least partially blind or at least 65 years old get an additional standard deduction.
-If you’re married and filing jointly or you qualify as a widow(er), it’s worth $1,250.
-If you’re single, you’re married and filing separately or you’re the head of household, it’s $1,550.
+Individuals who are at least partially blind or at least 65 years old get a larger standard deduction.
+If you’re single, you’re married and filing separately or you’re the head of household, it’s $1,600.
+If you’re married and filing jointly or you qualify as a widow(er), it’s worth $1,300.

 Is someone else claiming you as a dependent?
-If so, your standard deduction amount can’t exceed the greater of either a) $1,050 or b) $350 plus your total earned income.
+If so, your standard deduction amount can’t exceed the greater of either a) $1,050 or b) your total earned income plus $350.
 If you live in a state that requires you to pay income taxes, there may be a state-based standard deduction that you can claim on your state tax return.

 There is an IRS tool that you can use to calculate your own standard deduction.
 Within about five minutes, you’ll know exactly how much you can deduct from your income.